world missions conference 2025

 The purpose of the conference is:

-• Challenge us to be active in mission, and
+• Challenge us to be active in mission;

 • Raise support for our Mission Partners